The Importance of Accurate Torque Measurements

 Increased costs: Rework, warranty claims, and downtime can add up.

-Regular calibration ensures your torque wrench delivers reliable, precise torque values, maintaining safety and quality standards.
+Regular calibration ensures your torque wrench delivers reliable, precise torque values.
+This maintains safety and quality standards.

 How to Calibrate a Torque Wrench: Step-by-Step